-- Warning: Potential & Imminent hazards which, if not avoided, will result in death or serious injury. - Danger: Hazards which, if not avoided, could result in minor or moderate injury. - Caution: potential hazards or unsafe practices which, if not avoided, may result in product damage. - Important Note: Important information or recommendations concerning the subject under discussion.
+Parameter Description WARNING: Potential &amp; Imminent hazard s which, if not avoided, could result in death or serious injury.
+Alerts operator of serious dangers, hazardous radiation, hazardous voltages, vapor hazard, & reflective dangers.
+DANGER: Hazards which, if not avoided, could result in minor or moderate injury.
+Person Lift Alerts operator of lifting dangers.
+CAUTION: P otential hazards or unsafe practices which, if not avoided, may result in product damage.
+Alerts operator of equipment dangers.
+Important IMPORTANT NOTES & TIPS: Note: Content specific information and/or recommendations.
+Note: Tip: